ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 > The key to using reciprocity effectively and ethically is to give first, and to offer thoughtfully and with personalization.

 > Those who initially provide help—in unconditional and personalized ways—emerge as the most persuasive.

+The most successful persuaders are not those who inquire, "Who can assist me?"
+Instead, they are the ones who inquire, "Who may I assist first?"